aksnzhy/xlearn/doc/command_line.rst

   0
   0

+For the linear and bias term, we store each parameter in each line.
+For FM and FFM, we store one vector of the latent factor in each line.

 Users can also set ``-o`` option to specify the output file.
 For example: ::

   ./xlearn_predict ./small_test.txt ./small_train.txt.model -o output.txt